Wells Fargo CEO sorry for 'insensitive comment' on diversity

 As the head of the largest U.S. bank by number of employees, he has pledged to double the number of Black leaders over five years and tied executive compensation to reaching diversity goals.

-He also tasked hiring managers to consider diverse candidates for high-paying roles that are vacant and to ensure diversity on interview teams.
+He has also told hiring managers to consider diverse candidates for high-paying roles that are vacant and to ensure diversity on interview teams.

+"Anyone who's open to re-evaluating their position, their perspective and taking into consideration a new set of facts, you have to give him the benefit of the doubt," said Teri McClure, a former executive with United Parcel Service Inc UPS.N who had been among those criticizing Scharf on Tuesday.

+“The Wells Fargo team should use that as an opportunity to move forward,” she added.

-Since Scharf joined the bank a little less than a year ago, it has added two Black executives to its operating committee - Lester Owens, head of operations, and Ather Williams, head of strategy, digital and innovation.
+Since Scharf joined the bank a little less than a year ago, it has added two Black executives to its operating committee - Lester Owens as head of operations and Ather Williams as head of strategy, digital and innovation.

-“There is no question Wells Fargo has to make meaningful progress to increase diverse representation.
-As I said in June, I have committed that this time must be different,” Scharf said.
+“There is no question Wells Fargo has to make meaningful progress to increase diverse representation,” Scharf said on Wednesday.

-Reporting by Abhishek Manikandan and C Nivedita in Bengaluru; Writing by Anirban Sen; Editing by Anil D’Silva
+Additional reporting by Abhishek Manikandan and C Nivedita in Bengaluru, and Jessica DiNapoli in New York; Editing by Anil D’Silva

 Our Standards: The Thomson Reuters Trust Principles.